ewels/hemnet-commuter/README.md

 For these features to work, you will need to get API keys for the two services.
 Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

-### First run

-In the database, add one or more rows in the `saved_searches` DB table with the numeric IDs for your saved searches.

-> `#TODO`: Add a front-end method to do manage these (the error message even suggests this already exists).

-Open Hemnet Commuter in your web browser.
-Hopefully it should load with a big yellow _"Update"_ button which you can press to fetch all data.

 ## Licence and code use